Skip to main content

 There are two group types:

-1. Filter group - dictates to Haystack which employees should get cards.
+1. Filter group - tells Haystack which employees should receive digital business cards.

-2. Template type group - dictates to Haystack to which template the business card should be part of.
-If a user has no template type group, the default template type id will be used
+2. Template type group - tells Haystack which template the business card should use.
+If a user is not assigned to a template group, the default template type ID will be applied.

-Please note: a card is created only based on the filter group.
-The template type group is relevant only for cards that are to be created.
+Note: A card is created based solely on the filter group.
+The template type group is only applicable for cards that are being created.

-We support group inheritance, which means the relationship between the user and the group can be direct or not.
+We support group inheritance, meaning a user's relationship to a group can be direct or indirect.

 Please see the diagram below as a topology example

-According to the above topology the following will happen:
+Based on the topology above, the following will occur:

-2. The Sales employees will be set up under the sales template, since they are related to the filter in group, and to the sales template type group
+2. Sales employees will have their cards created using the Sales template, since they belong to both the filter_in group and the Sales template type group.

-3. The QA employees, will not get business cards, since the default setting is not to create cards for all users, and it doesn't have a filter in group.
-The template type group is meaningless
+3. QA employees will not receive business cards, as the default setting is not to create cards for all users, and they are not included in a filter_in group.
+In this case, the template type group is irrelevant.

-When the relationship between the group and the users changes, the integration will change the card behavior according to the new settings automatically.
+When the relationship between users and groups changes, the integration will automatically update card behavior to reflect the new settings.

 Did this answer your question?